PowerMops/powermops-site/src/routes/pmops/Classes-1.md

   releaseObj:
   removeObj:
   release:
   The next methods treat the list as a stack.
 This is used by fileList.
-In the method descriptions, we\'ll refer to this as the &lsquo;stack&rsquo; (within inverted commas) to distinguish it from the data stack.
+In the method descriptions, we'll refer to this as the 'stack' (within inverted commas) to distinguish it from the data stack.
   top:
   drop:
   pushNewObj: